Guadalupe River water or watershed scenery in Texas

 If the Guadalupe is too warm, crowded, off-color, or access-limited, compare the Colorado River below Austin, San Marcos River, or Medina River for a warmwater fly plan.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check TPWD Guadalupe River special trout zones, statewide freshwater rules, and current stocking information before fishing.

 Canyon Dam tailrace

-Core trout-zone planning area; verify current access and rules.
+Core trout-zone planning area.
+Verify current access and rules.

-Sattler and River Road corridor
+Sattler and River Road area

 Useful orientation, but many banks are private or access-controlled.